-What would a conservative Supreme Court mean for Roe v.
-Wade?
-To local activists, it’s history repeating
+How Washington state made its abortion laws Trump-proof

 And so the law passed in 1991 may finally serve one of its intended purposes.

 But Initiative 120 did more than legalize abortion at the state level.
-It included an economic equality provision to ensure that women could access the procedure regardless of cost.
-This is the reason that Washington now allocates state Medicaid funding for abortion, a rare deviation in a country where the federal Hyde Amendment restricts the use of public dollars for most abortion care.
+It included an economic-equality provision to ensure that women could access the procedure regardless of cost.
+This is the reason that Washington allocates state Medicaid funding for abortion, a rare deviation in a country where the federal Hyde Amendment restricts the use of public dollars for most abortion care.

 “Each state gets to decide how it uses its Medicaid funding, so part of it was making sure that economic issues would not be a barrier to women to make this choice,” said Bloom, “and that is critical because … women of privilege, women of means, women of wealth can access safe abortions because they can go to another state, they can go to another country … And poor women and girls can’t.”